External Agencies at Hearsall Community Academy

 EPS-Educational Psychology Service

 The Educational Psychology Service is a team of educational psychologists who work with schools and parents/carers to promote the educational, personal and social development of children and young people.
 They are flexible and work with individuals, with groups and across the wider school community.

 When a referral is made by school, SALT will contact parents and request they take the child to a clinic to be assessed.
 When assessments have been made, speech and language therapists visit school regularly to assess children and deliver interventions to develop children’s speech and understanding of language.
 They set specific targets to help school and parents work with the children.

-Communication and Interaction (including autism) Support Service (CIASS) has now joined with the Coventry Speech and Language Education Service.
+Complex Communications team (CCT) has now joined with the Coventry Speech and Language Education Service.
 It is an education service that supports pupils in schools.
-For more information visit the EDUCATION PAGE.
-CIASS is a support service which specialises in communication, including educational speech and language provision.
-In the past Hearsall Community has had training for using Makaton sign language.
-Teachers from CIASS are often in school supporting children with a diagnosis of autism.
+For more information visit the Education page.
+CCT is a support service which specialises in communication, including educational speech and language provision.
+Teachers from CCT are often in school supporting children with a diagnosis of autism.
 They assess how the children are coping with the demands of the school day and depending on need, they work with teachers and children to develop strategies to overcome difficulties and remove barriers to learning.

-Children and young people and their families can be referred to CAMHS if children are finding it hard to cope with family life, school or the wider world.
-If these difficulties are too much for family, friends or GPs to help with, CAMHS may be able to assist.
+Children and young people and their families can be referred to RISE if children are finding it hard to cope with family life, school or the wider world.
+If these difficulties are too much for family, friends or GPs to help with, RISE may be able to assist.

-Types of problems CAMHS can help with include violent or angry behaviour, depression, eating difficulties, low self-esteem, anxiety, obsessions or compulsions, sleep problems, self-harming and the effects of abuse or traumatic events.
-CAMHS can also diagnose and treat serious mental health problems such as bipolar disorder and schizophrenia.
+Types of problems RISE can help with include violent or angry behaviour, depression, eating difficulties, low self-esteem, anxiety, obsessions or compulsions, sleep problems, self-harming and the effects of abuse or traumatic events.
+RISE can also diagnose and treat serious mental health problems such as bipolar disorder and schizophrenia